tari-labs/tari-university/layer2scaling/executive-summary/PITCHME.md

 - Not all protocols presented here have production or even reference implementations

-- Careful consideration about each aspect of these technologies and their applicability to the Taro protocol are required
+- Careful consideration about each aspect of these technologies and their applicability to the Tari protocol is required
-- TumbleBit are taylor made for BitCoin, features that make it work currently not part of Mimblewimble
+- Some protocols are tailor made for Bitcoin; features that make it work currently not part of Mimblewimble